Menu

 You’ll want to take special steps to make sure your child is alerted in an emergency and knows what to do.
 Here are six safety tips for kids with hearing loss:

-1. Contact your local fire department and let them know you have a child who is deaf or hard of hearing in the home.
+1. Contact your local fire department and let them know you have a child who is D/HH in the home.

-Fire departments conduct public service training.
+Most fire departments conduct public service training.
 They can come to your home to assess your alert systems.
 They’ll also provide fire safety training for you and your child, and help you develop a fire safety plan.
-You can also sign up for Smart 911 which will notify first responders that there is a child with hearing loss in the home.
+You can also sign up for Smart 911 or call the non-emergency number to update your file.
+This will help first responders know that there is a child with hearing loss in the home.

 2. Install smoke alarm devices in every room with a strobe light integrated into each device.